ttpss930141011/Gitea-workshop/README.md

 ## **Foreword**

 This workshop at Cloud Summit 2023 was undoubtedly the most valuable one for me.
-Appleboy demonstrated his exceptional expertise and, alongside four other talented international developers, they created Gitea, an open-source platform similar to Github with a mission to surpass and become the next big thing.
+Appleboy demonstrated his exceptional expertise and, alongside four other talented international developers, they created Gitea, an open-source platform similar to Github with a mission to surpass and become the next biggest codebase management platform.
 Their achievement is truly impressive.

 During the workshop, Appleboy highlighted MediaTek's strong emphasis on security in the workplace, where some areas even lack internet access.
 Under such circumstances, setting up a self-hosted Git service can be quite troublesome.
 GitLab, though powerful, consumes significant resources when self-hosted.
 This led to the birth of Gitea, a project written in Golang, compiled into an executable file that can be executed cross-platform with minimal resource requirements.
 Deploying Gitea on an idle VM enables the entire company to enjoy Git services effortlessly.
 It's truly remarkable.